earthly/website/blog/_posts/2023-09-25-deprecation-error-github-action-command.md

 As outlined in the [changelog post](https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/) that introduced this changes:

->” To avoid untrusted logged data to use `save-state` and `set-output` workflow commands without the intention of the workflow author we have introduced a new set of environment files to manage state and output.”
+>" To avoid untrusted logged data to use `save-state` and `set-output` workflow commands without the intention of the workflow author we have introduced a new set of environment files to manage state and output."

 These suggested new sets of environment files will be discussed later on in the article.